shukiBenishty/EsbMonitor/README.md

 ## How to build

-This project depends on the GraphQL Server for TLV ESB, i.e. it's the GraphQL client; so before you run this project, download and, build and run its counterpart.
+This project depends on the <a href="https://github.com/Tel-Aviv/EsbGQLServer">GraphQL Server for TLV ESB</a>, i.e. it's the GraphQL client; so before you run this project, download and, build and run its counterpart.
 Next, ajust the address of GraphQL server in <code>Environment.js</code>.

 When you are done with GraphQL Servver,
 1. git pull, <code>npm i</code> to install all dependencies